Last Updated on July 4, 2018 by Paroma

 What started as a small movement of bringing fellow budget travelers, looking for a space to crash or find a room for a modest amount in a new city a few years ago, has turned into a world-wide phenomenon in this age of social media where the world has collapsed into one’s palm via extreme connectivity.
 No longer do you have to shell out moolah for expensive hotels with few stock amenities or be confined to locations inconvenient for you based on where these hotels are, simply because of the flexibility offered by these short term rental accommodations that have sprung up everywhere.
-Of course, like any other system, there are pitfalls associated here as well such as forgoing the familiarity and security of hotels, but then again, life is too short to not have an adventure once in a while and what better than having one that involves such new experiences?
+Of course, like any other system, there are pitfalls associated here, such as this Airbnb horror story that is a cautionary tale, as well as forgoing the familiarity and security of hotels, but then again, life is too short to not have an adventure once in a while and what better than having one that involves such new experiences?
 Today’s post revolves around our experience with Airbnb, the leading vacation rental online company since we’ve used it quite a bit for our travels in the past 3 years (including pet friendly travel with Babu).
 This post is simply a few tips and tricks, things to look out for and suggestions if you are new to Airbnb and considering taking that plunge in the world of rentals to figure out what this brouhaha is all about.
 This post is in no way sponsored by Airbnb; it is simply my take on our experience with vacation rentals with their services and lessons learned, so that you may benefit from the wisdom of my experience and avoid potential setbacks and nasty surprises.
-So let’s get started decoding the vacation rental phenomenon, shall we?

 1) Why Airbnb?